 Dr. Royal is a Professor of Counseling and the Counseling and Higher Education Department Chair.
-Dr. Royal is a co-author of two textbooks, Counselor as Consultant and Career Counseling: An Anthology of Relevant Career Counseling Research.
-Dr. Royal is a Licensed Clinical Mental Health Counselor Supervisor with over twenty years of experience working in the counseling field in mental health, school, non-profit organizations, and private practice.
-His primary research is the use of technology in counseling and counselor education.
-Dr. Royal has authored a digital wellness model.
+He is a co-author of three textbooks.
+Dr. Royal is a Licensed Clinical Mental Health Counselor Supervisor with over twenty-five years of experience working in the counseling field in mental health, school, non-profit organizations, and private practice.
+His primary research is the use of technology in counseling and counselor education and he has authored a digital wellness model.
+Dr. Royal is the recipient of the 2023 NCCA Administrator of the Year Award.

-Dr. Jennifer Barrow

-Associate Professor &

-Director of School
+Dr. Jennifer Barrow Associate Professor Director of School Counseling Track

-Counseling Track